Whenever I bring up the Apostles Creed to Christians, I tend to get one of two reactions: Positive and negative.

 We even get a little of that in Rich Mullins’s song, in the chorus:

 True, what we believe influences who we are.
-But more importantly, more central to Christianity, is not our beliefs, but who we follow.
+But more importantly, more central to Christianity, is not our beliefs, but whom we follow.
 What makes us Christian is we follow Jesus.
 When we intentionally, devoutly follow him, he makes us Christian.
-Not our orthodoxy.
-True, when we authentically follow Jesus, our beliefs get sorted out and we become orthodox.
-But Jesus is the engine propelling the whole train.
+Not our belief system; not our orthodoxy.
+True, when we authentically follow Jesus, our beliefs usually get sorted out and become orthodox.
+But Jesus is the locomotive pulling the train.
 Not our beliefs.

-Creeds are simply part of the sorting-out process.
+Creeds are simply part of this sorting-out process.
 Again, like Mullins wrote, we don’t make it: We don’t invent our own faith statements, and pick ’n choose some

-Knowing the creeds doesn’t prove we’re Christian.
-Nor that we’re saved.
-This only proves we know what true Christians oughta believe.
-Now we gotta believe it, and live it out.
-And once we do, we’re likely to hand down the truths of the scriptures, hand down the apostles’ traditions, hand down the stuff previous Christians have always believed.
-We’ll believe in
+Likewise, knowing the creeds doesn’t make us Christian, nor do they make us saved.
+They only prove we know what true Christians oughta believe.
+Now we gotta do the good work of believing it, and living it out.
+When we do, we’re more likely to hand down the stuff previous Christians have always believed—the apostles’ traditions, the scriptures’ truths.
+We’ll believe

-We’ll believe in the universal church which Jesus runs, which transcends all our little local churches and denominations.
-We’ll believe Christians should meet regularly, and forgive others.
+We’ll believe Jesus has, and runs, a universal church.
+Which transcends all our denominations and little local churches.
+We’ll agree Christians should love our neighbors and enemies, forgive others, and meet regularly for worship and good works.
 We’ll believe when Jesus returns, he’ll resurrect us, and we’ll live forever with him.

-If we don’t, we may still call ourselves Christian, but we’ll be heretic.
-We’ll have incorrect beliefs about God which may, and too often do, get in the way of a growing relationship with him.
-Possibly even in the way of our salvation.
+If we don’t, we may still call ourselves Christian—and many do—but we’ll be heretic.
+We’ll have incorrect beliefs about God which inevitably get in the way of a growing, healthy relationship with him.
+Beliefs which could even in the way of our salvation.

 No they don’t.